-The last classification of assault in Arizona is by knowingly touching another person, either with the intent to injure and assault or provoke such a person.
+The last classification of misdemeanor assault in Arizona is by knowingly touching another person, either with the intent to injure and assault or provoke such a person.
 A simple example of this is poking a sibling, who says, “Quit poking me.”
 You’re not injuring them; you are just trying to provoke them.
-This can also be labeled as an assault, which will go under a Class 3 misdemeanor and is the lowest level of misdemeanor that Arizona has.
+This can also be labeled as an assault, which will go under a Class 3 misdemeanor assault and is the lowest level of misdemeanor that Arizona has.

 What Are The Penalties For Misdemeanor Assault In Arizona?

 Generally speaking, you are probably looking at a fine and some probation time.
 The bigger concern is whether the charge will have a domestic violence designation.
 If the assault was committed on a relative, someone that you’re in a relationship with or just somebody that resides at your house like a roommate, then those situations will fall under domestic violence.
 This designation can have harsher penalties, such as completing domestic violence treatment, which can last 26 to 52 weeks, and you lose your right to possess firearms.